Johnwin88/sql-challenge/README.md

 This Challenge is divided into three parts: data modeling, data engineering, and data analysis.

-Data Modeling
+Data Modeling (QuickDBD file)

 Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
-To create the sketch, feel free to use a tool like QuickDBD Links to an external site..
+To create the sketch, feel free to use a tool like QuickDBD Links to an external site.

-Data Engineering
+Data Engineering (tables.sql)

 Use the provided information to create a table schema for each of the six CSV files.
 Be sure to do the following:
 Remember to specify the data types, primary keys, foreign keys, and other constraints.